2024 Thuringian state election: Election date

-Proposed early election
+Proposed snap election cancelled

-In the aftermath of the 2020 Thuringian government crisis, The Left, CDU, SPD, and Greens came to an agreement to dissolve the Landtag and schedule a new election for 25 April 2021.
+In the aftermath of the 2019/2020 Thuringian government crisis, still in February 2020, the CDU came to an agreement with The Left, SPD, and Greens to elect Ramelow as head of a red-red-green interim minority government for about a year, then dissolve the Landtag and schedule a snap election for 25 April 2021.
 At the time the four parties held a combined 63 of the 90 seats, two more than the 61 votes required for a dissolution.

-That January, the four parties agreed to postpone the election to 26 September 2021, the same date as the upcoming federal election.
+By January 2021, during the COVID-19 pandemic, the four parties agreed to postpone the election to 26 September 2021, the same date as the upcoming 2021 German federal election and elections in two other states.

 The vote to dissolve the Landtag was scheduled for 19 July 2021.
-However, the motion was withdrawn on 16 July after four CDU and two Left members informed party leaders they would vote against it, leaving it clearly short of the required majority.
-Left parliamentary leader Stefan Dittes announced there would not be another effort to dissolve the Landtag, and the red-red-green minority government continued for a full term.
+However, the motion was withdrawn on 16 July after four CDU and two Left members informed party leaders they would vote against it, leaving it clearly short of the required majority from within these parties that during these time faced losses in polls, both on state and federal level.
+Obviously a few ″undesired″ votes from other parties, especially the ones that rose in popularity, could have helped with dissolving the parliament.
+Left parliamentary leader Stefan Dittes announced there would not be another effort to dissolve the Landtag, and the ″temporary″ red-red-green minority government continued with support from CDU for another three years to complete the regular 5 year term.